Interstate 22: History

 The concept of a Memphis-to-Birmingham expressway was discussed as early as the 1950s but did not move beyond talk for more than 20 years.
+Political push for Corridor X began in the 1970s under the leadership of Congressman Tom Bevill.
+After Bevill's retirement, Congressman Robert Aderholt was involved with completing the project.

 When studies for I-22 began, the highway was proposed to continue west to downtown Memphis, Tennessee, and end at I-240 and I-69.
 Several other proposals were also considered.
 One took I-22 along I-269 to I-55/I-69 and another took it along Crump Boulevard to end at I-55, but those plans never materialized.

 The part of I-22 just east of Fulton, Mississippi, was approved by Congress as "Corridor X" in 1978, as a part of the ADHS, and parts of I-22 have been under construction ever since.
 Corridor X was also designated as "High Priority Corridor 10" in the federal National Highway System Designation Act of 1995 and as "High Priority Corridor 45" in later legislation.
 Over the many years of development, the project changed multiple times.

 In 2004, Corridor X was designated as Future I-22 by Public Law Number 108-199, and the designation was made official on April 18, 2005.
 In Alabama and Mississippi, blue signs reading "FUTURE/I-22/CORRIDOR" at left and an I-22 shield with "FUTURE" instead of "INTERSTATE" at the right were unveiled on April 18, 2005.

 The first major completed section of the route between the Mississippi state line and Jasper was opened to traffic on November 22, 2005.
 Exits on the Jasper Bypass portion of I-22 were originally numbered using a kilometer-based sequence because, at the time this stretch was opened, it appeared that all highways in the US were going to be measured using the metric system.
 The final decision was made to remain using miles, and they have been renumbered according to the highway's mileposts.
 A 6 mi segment between Graysville and Brookside was opened in June 2007, and another 20 mi section of Future I-22 between Jasper and Graysville was opened in November 2007.
 A 1.8 mi segment between Cherry Avenue in Forestdale to a point about 2.5 mi short of I-65 near Fultondale, including an interchange with Coalburg Road, was opened in December 2009.
 Next came the connection of I-22 with I-65 and US 31.
 The Alabama Department of Transportation (ALDOT) widened Coalburg Road from its interchange with I-22 southward to Daniel Payne Drive (which leads to I-65) to allow heavy trucks to use it; this project was nearly complete as of May 2015.
 Signs are now in place on Daniel Payne Drive (westbound) informing truckers that access to I-22 is not allowed from Daniel Payne Drive.